dremio/gandiva/README.md

 The core functionality of Gandiva is implemented in C++.
 Language bindings are provided for Java.

+### Getting involved

+We prefer to receive contributions in the form of GitHub pull requests.
+Please send pull requests against the github.com/dremio/gandiva repository.

+If you are looking for some ideas, here is a list of things we would like to have but haven't gotten to doing yet.

+* String based expression builder

+  This would be a wrapper around the existing tree based expression builder eg.

+     ```cpp
+     auto expr1 = StringExprBuilder::MakeExpression(schema, "a + b >= 10");
+     auto expr2 = StringExprBuilder::MakeExpression(schema, "if (a == "india" and b == "chennai") then 10 else 20");
+     ```

+* Decimal support

+  Gandiva doesn't support decimals yet.
+Supporting operations on decimal data types would be great to have.

 ### Performance

 To validate the techniques, we did a performance test with Dremio software using two alternative techniques of code